 A party may prove an official record, an entry in such a record, or the lack of a record or entry in the same manner as in a civil action.
+(As amended Apr.
+29, 2002, eff.
+Dec.
+1, 2002.)

 This rule incorporates by reference Rule 44 of the Federal Rules of Civil Procedure, 28 U.S.C., Appendix, which provided a simple and uniform method of proving public records and entry or lack of entry therein.
 The rule does not supersede statutes regulating modes of proof in respect to specific official records.
 In such cases parties have the option of following the general rule or the pertinent statute.
 Among the many statutes are: